nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     > Currently, student names cannot contain any special characters like `,` or `-` that might exist in some names.
 We plan to allow specific special characters for student names in future developments.
 2. More detailed error messages for mark command.
    > The current error message for a failed `mark` command may be too general.
 We plan to add details to the error message that explains the reason of failure especially when reason of absence is not provided for students who are marked as absent: `Reason of absence (r/) is mandatory for students who are marked as absent`.
-3. Using `courses` instead of `address book` in error messages.
-   > The messages for `course` commands could be more specific.
-We plan to replace mentions of `address book` with `courses` to better fit the context of TAvigator and reduce confusion for users.
-4. Stricter validation checks for course codes.
+3. Stricter validation checks for course codes.
    > Validation checks could be added for course names to ensure valid course names when adding or editing courses.
 A valid format would include two to three initial alphabetical letters, followed by four numbers and one optional alphabetical letter at the end.
 A valid example would be `CS2103T`.
-5. Importing records.
+4. Importing records.
    > We plan to implement importing student records from a csv file in the future, which may create duplicated records.
 This would be where our merge command comes into play, merging duplicated records so that no information is lost.
-6. More functionality for `mark` command.
+5. More functionality for `mark` command.
    > Currently `mark` command's design does not encompass a few nice-to-haves.
 We plan to add support for the following:
    >   - Marking of students with the same student name.
    >   - Marking of students with both student name field and student ID field.
    >   - Marking of students with case-insensitive student name.
-7. Marking attendance based on tutorial group instead of student.
+6. Marking attendance based on tutorial group instead of student.
    > Currently, TAvigator supports a student having multiple tutorial groups, but attendance is marked based on the student only.
 As such, we plan to modify the `mark` command so that it takes in a `tg/` input, and attendance can be marked separately for each tutorial group the student belongs to.
-8. Better parsing of arguments.
+7. Better parsing of inavlid and duplicated arguments.
    > Currently, adding invalid and redundant prefixes after commands will cause TAvigator to take the invalid prefix and its value as part of the value of the closest valid prefix. <br>
    > For example, `add n/Fu Yiqiao p/98765432 e/fyq@example.com id/ A1234567M t/G2 r/` returns an error message that: Tutorial Group IDs should be alphanumeric.
    > The correct error message that should be shown is: Invalid prefix r/ detected.
+8. Improved parsing of duplicated predicates.
+  > Some commands in our app allows for duplicate inputs, such w/1 w/2 w/3, and takes the last one as the input to be parsed.
+In the future, we plan to disallow this type of inputs.

+## **Appendix: Effort**